-At our Bilingual French nurseries, we build our pedagogical success on three pillars: bilingualism, Montessori and early years learning.
+At our Bilingual French nurseries in Clapham and Hammersmith, we build our pedagogical success on three pillars: bilingualism, Montessori and early years learning.

 At Raphael Nursery, we believe that introducing foreign language as early as possible helps children to develop communication skills.
-This is part of our curriculum as a Bilingual French Nurseries.
+This is part of our curriculum as a Bilingual French Nurseries in Clapham and Hammersmith.
 Most children joining do not have French parents and are immersed in another language from a very young age.

 Research has shown that bilingual individuals have improved thinking skills compared to monolingual individuals.
 Bilingual children are also able to communicate with a wider variety of people and have an advantage over children with just one language in their future.
 Bilingual children will be able to use languages with much more ease and ability than they would if they were studying them post –adolescence.